bueckerlars/AgriNode/README.md

 * **3D-Printable Housing:** Suggestions and considerations for the design of a functional and robust housing.

 ## Hardware Components

+For detailed information about the hardware setup, refer to the [Hardware Documentation](./doku/hardware.md).

 * **Microcontroller:** WEMOS D1 Mini (ESP8266 based)
 * **Soil Moisture Sensor:** (see recommendations under Features)